 Cost: FREE!

-If you only take away one thing from this Sintra travel guide, it is that you absolutely need to hike the Sintra Coastal trail.
 This was the highlight of my trip to Portugal by far and was honestly one of the best places I have visited in all of my world travels.
-The hike takes you high up along the coast, with views over the ocean, jagged cliffs and picture-perfect beaches.
+The hike takes you high up along the coast, with views over the ocean, jagged cliffs, and picture-perfect beaches.
 I even had an entire beach to myself!

-I recommend budgeting a full day for this, arriving early in the morning to the starting point in Cabo da Roca.
+I recommend budgeting a full day for this, arriving early in the morning at the starting point in Cabo da Roca.
 Check with the bus driver when the last bus returns to Sintra because this will change depending on the season.
 For more details, read the post below!

 Read Related Post: A Full Guide to Hiking the Sintra Coastal Trail in Portugal